 You can live many years with hepatitis C and not even know you have it.
-Without treatment, you may develop symptoms and complications of cirrhosis (liver scarring).
+But without treatment, you could start getting symptoms and have complications of cirrhosis (liver scarring).

-In early stages of hepatitis C, your liver still has enough cells to do its many jobs.
-But with time, more cells may die and pressure can build up in the vein leaving the liver.
+In the early stages of hepatitis C, your liver still has enough cells to do its many jobs.
+But with time, more cells die, and pressure builds up in the vein leaving the liver.

-When that happens, symptoms of cirrhosis, such as jaundice, may show up.
+When that happens, symptoms of cirrhosis like jaundice may show up.

-- Swelling in legs and abdomen, which can lead to a serious bacterial infection.
+- Swelling in your legs and abdomen, which can lead to a serious bacterial infection.

-- Enlarged blood vessels in the esophagus or stomach, which can burst and cause serious internal bleeding.
+- Enlarged blood vessels in your esophagus or stomach, which can burst and cause serious internal bleeding.
 This requires immediate medical attention.

 - Enlarged spleen, which may lead to a low white blood cell or platelet count.

-- Gallstones, from bile (fluid made by the liver) not flowing freely to and from the gallbladder.
+- Gallstones, from bile (fluid made by the liver) not flowing freely to and from your gallbladder.

-- Greater sensitivity to drugs due to the liver's inability to filter them from the blood.
+- Greater sensitivity to drugs because your liver can’t filter them from your blood.

 - Resistance to the hormone insulin, leading to type 2 diabetes.